Have you heard the term “personal brand?”

-Creating a personal brand can add a ton of value to the patient, the place of employment, and the nurse practitioner.
+Creating a personal brand as a nurse practitioner can add a ton of value to the patient and the place of employment.

-Take some time and reflect on your personal brand and then get out there and make your area of expertise known!
+Take some time and reflect on your personal brand as a nurse practitioenrand then get out there and make your area of expertise known!